 The PHAST model permits the user to select from one of four scenarios: residential, daycare, school, or occupational.
 In this Report, the residential scenario is used.
 The other scenarios include inputs that allow the user to model fewer days per week and weeks per year of exposure compared to a residential scenario but here the focus is on daily exposure.

 Body weight

 The body weights for the population age groups are the same as those described in Section 7.3 for the SHOWER model.
-For this Report, body weights for 16 - < 21-year-olds and adults are used.
+The default values were used for this Report.

 Water ingestion rates